raczynskid/ChopChop/README.md

 - to create a delayed snip, choose the "delay" option and pick delay in seconds using the slider

-To run ChopChop, use dist/ChopChop.exe file.
+-

-In case you don't want to use the .exe file, you can set up ChopChop in 3 steps:
+To run ChopChop, use dist/ChopChop.exe file OR you can set up ChopChop in 3 steps:
 -
 - clone this repository<br>
 ```git clone https://github.com/raczynskid/ChopChop.git```<br>